1921 Chicago Staleys season: From Decatur to Chicago

 The Staleys began the 1921 season at Staley Field in Decatur, a facility with extremely limited fan seating.

 The Staleys began the 1921 season in Decatur, Illinois, playing the team's non-league opener and first league game against the Rock Island Independents on Staley Field in that city.
 The Staleys suited up 19 men for their October 10 league opener, of whom 18 had served in some branch of the military during World War I.

 The Staleys' popularity exceeded the capacity of their home venue, with the limited grandstands seating only 1,500, resulting in large standing room only crowds spilling around the perimeter of the playing field.
 Fans were charged $1 to attend games and company employees received a 50 percent discount, which was deemed not economically viable for the struggling team.
 This prompted a move of the team to in time for the third game of the year to Cubs Park (now Wrigley Field) in Chicago — a 14,000 seat venue.

 The necessity of the move to Chicago seems to have been understood, with a National Guard regimental armory in Decatur fitted with a miniature football field to track the ball as play-by-play was telegraphed from the game against Dayton in Chicago and announced to the assemblage by loudspeaker.
 A direct wire was reserved for repeat of festivities for the October 30 game against the Canton Bulldogs, but the game was cancelled.
 Other games were handled in a similar manner throughout the year.

 The move to Chicago had been suggested by A. E. Staley himself.
 The corn starch magnate had come to view his company-sponsored football team as an onerous expense, with its 25 players on the company payroll, paid not only to work but for two hours of football practice each day.
 "Why don't you go to Chicago?"
 Staley had suggested to Halas ahead of the 1921 season, offering the opinion that professional football had great potential there and offering $5,000 in seed money to Halas in exchange for keeping the "Staleys" label on the team for another year.
-A short contract transferring ownership of the team from Staley to Hallas was signed October 5, 1921, with the team's offensive star, Edward "Dutch" Sternaman, made a partner about that same time.
+A short contract transferring ownership of the team from Staley to Halas was signed October 5, 1921, with the team's offensive star, Edward "Dutch" Sternaman, made a partner about that same time.

 Halas and Sternaman pulled up stakes from Decatur and moved into the Blackwood Hotel in Chicago — an inexpensive long-term residence facility located within walking distance of Cubs Park.
 Many other players on the team followed suit and did likewise.